MEET THE FACULTY

 Guest Instructors

-Our school is fortunate to welcome a rotating crew of volunteers to teach our students skills in a variety practical and traditional arts through our Self-Sufficiency Workshop series.
+Our school is fortunate to welcome a rotating crew of volunteers to teach our students skills in a variety of practical and traditional arts through our Self-Sufficiency Workshop series.
 Have a skill that you would like to pass on to the next generation of Vermonters?
 Contact us to learn more about becoming a guest instructor!